I have researched most Android, iOS and Windows phones extensively but the market is forever changing.

 The Google Pixel and the Google Pixel XL.
 Both have a high speed USB-OTG port but they lack features to make it really stand out: there is no iris scanner, a blood oxygen level meter, a pen, water resistance or even a microSD card slot.
 The microSD card slot isn’t a deal breaker if you plan to bring a typical SD memory card reader, providing the memory card reader can read an SD and a microSD card at the same time which MOST MEMORY CARD READERS CANNOT do.
 As a side note, I wrote an article about various memory card readers and my suggestion would be to buy the Kingston Mobilelite G4 memory card reader; you’ll need a large USB-A port to USB-C adaptor, but these are often included with phones that have a USB-C port; however, the Google Pixel does not come with a USB-A charger; therefore, you’ll need to look at USB chargers should you wish to charge all of your devices from the one charger, as buying USB-C to USB-A wires is unreasonable at the moment (most devices are not USB-C, and most leads for cameras are USB-A to a micro USB plug).

 It seems like I am slating the Google Pixel, and perhaps I am.
 Even if we exclude its high price point, it’s a pretty lacklustre device.
 There’s nothing outside of software to really excite you.
 That said, it’s primarily made by HTC and that should mean something–they make great devices.
 It’s extremely lightweight and it’s a solid device.
 What it does do, it does well.
 The operating system is likely the best on the market right now and it can achieve the primary objective, to clone SD cards.
-Now that the Samsung Galaxy S8 has been announced, it’s hard to recommend the Google Pixel or the Google Pixel XL.
+Now that the Samsung Galaxy S8 has been released and the Samsung Galaxy Note 8 is on its way, it’s hard to recommend the Google Pixel or the Google Pixel XL.

 I’m pretty tired of spending money on electrical items for them to get recalled, break two weeks after the 12 month guarantee period or whatever sodomy seems to happen.
 For that reason, the Google Pixel is not to be ignored completely.
 If it had water resistance and Gorilla Glass 5, it would really sweeten the deal.
 I find it disappointing that it doesn’t have these features, but one advantage to the non curved display is that you can put a glass screen protector on the front.